Peter James LINTON 8/12/2021

-- Peter James Linton, 76, appeared for further consideration of parole in relation to a sentence of eight years three months’ imprisonment for serious sexual offending.
-The most recent offending was in 2007.
+- Peter James Linton, 76, appeared for the further consideration of parole on a sentence of eight years, three months’ imprisonment for serious sexual offending.
+The most recent offending occurred in 2007.

-- For today, in the absence of a confirmed release address, parole is declined.
-Risk remains undue.
-However, we are concerned that Mr Linton may reach his statutory release date without an appropriate [withheld] being available for him.
-We will schedule him to be seen again by a Board in May 2022 and no later than the end of that month.
+- For today risk remains undue and parole is declined.
+We will schedule Mr Linton to be seen again by a Board in February 2022 and no later than the end of that month.

 Ms K Snook